visit-dav/visit/src/doc/using_visit/Preferences/Rendering_Options_Window.rst

 .. _Preferences-TiledRendering:

 VisIt_ will render images in a tiled manner when the image size exceeds the tiled image size.
-Tiled rendering is always enabled with a default tile width and height of 2048.
+Tiled rendering is enabled with the **Tiled rendering** radio box.
-Tiled rendering is always enabled because the underlying rendering library used by VisIt_ stops working properly somewhere between an image width and height of 8192 and 16384.
+The default tile width and height are 2048 with a minimum of 100 and a maximum of 8192.

-This avoids that issue.
+Tiled rendering only works when scalable rendering is also enabled.
 Tiled rendering is only used when saving images.
 It is not used when displaying images on the screen.